 Uranium from Africa has long been a major source of fuel for nuclear power and atomic weapons, including the bomb dropped on Hiroshima.
-In 2002, George W. Bush claimed that Saddam Hussein had “sought significant quantities of uranium from Africa” (later specified as the infamous “yellowcake from Niger”).
-Africa suddenly became notorious as a source of uranium, a component of nuclear weapons.
+In 2003, after the infamous “yellow cake from Niger,” Africa suddenly became notorious as a source of uranium, a component of nuclear weapons.
 But did that admit Niger, or any of Africa’s other uranium-producing countries, to the select society of nuclear states?
 Does uranium itself count as a nuclear thing?
 In this book, Gabrielle Hecht lucidly probes the question of what it means for something--a state, an object, an industry, a workplace--to be “nuclear.”

 About the Author